-For budgeting and tracking at your fingertips, free LevelMoney and Mint apps are available for your mobile devices.
-Check with your local community college, library and parks and recreation department for free and low-cost budgeting seminars with the personal touch.
+Numerous budgeting and tracking apps are available for your mobile devices.
+Check with your local community college, library and parks and recreation department for free and low-cost budgeting seminars with a personal touch.

 Paying a professional resume writer to review and present your skills, education and experience on a single page for scanning into prospective employers’ applicant tracking systems is an investment in your future.
 Because rates vary widely depending on the writer’s experience and areas of expertise, do your research and get quotes before you hire.
 A good place to start is by contacting members of the National Resume Writers’ Association.

-Some items like restaurants and movie theaters will be obvious, but look carefully for automatic deductions you've set up for subscriptions, memberships and services.
-Canceling two or three video streaming subscriptions, memberships to forums you rarely visit and payments for snack-of-the-month deliveries might not seem like a big deal, but the savings add up quickly if you've been a prolific subscriber.
+Some items like restaurants and movie theaters will be obvious, particularly during the coronavirus shutdown, but look carefully for automatic deductions you’ve set up for subscriptions, memberships and services.
+Canceling two or three video streaming subscriptions, memberships to forums you rarely visit and payments for snack-of-the-month deliveries might not seem like a big deal, but the savings add up quickly if you’ve been a prolific subscriber.

 Be persistent.
-Some services are notoriously difficult to cancel, and you might need to get your credit card company involved to stop the automatic deductions.
+Some services are notoriously difficult to cancel, and you might need to get your credit card company involved to stop the automatic payment arrangements.